 Food, Warmth, and Moisture: The Three Musts for Mold and Mildew

 Not to gross you out, but microscopic mold and mildew spores are everywhere—even in the air we breathe.
-However, the risks of mold and mildew increase come winter due to the difference in temperature between indoors and out.
+However, the risk of mold and mildew proliferation—or growth—increases once winter arrives due to the difference between indoor and outdoor temperatures.